pesekt1/GloboTicket-Microservices/README.md

   }
 }
 ```
-You can of course name your database something else.

 ### Using a local MSSQL Server

 If you are using a local MSSQL Server then you need to update your connection string to this:

 ```json